Tammi Terrell: Early recordings

 In 1960, Terrell signed under the Wand subsidiary of Scepter Records after being discovered by Luther Dixon.
-She recorded the ballad "If You See Bill" under the name Tammy Montgomery, and did demos for the Shirelles.
+She recorded the ballad "If You See Bill" under the name Tammy Montgomery and did demos for the Shirelles.
 After another single, Terrell left the label.
 Having been introduced to James Brown, she signed a contract with him and began singing backup for his Revue concert tours.
 In 1961, Terrell created the group the Sherrys.
-In late 1962, she was kicked out due to multiple disputes.
+In late 1962, Terrell was kicked out due to multiple disputes and after suffering violent abuse at the hands of Brown.
 Eventually, they went their separate ways, with the Sherrys moving on without Terrell.
 In 1963, she recorded the song "I Cried".
 Released on Brown's Try Me Records, it became her first charting single, reaching No. 99 on the Billboard Hot 100.

 Terrell later signed with Checker Records and released the Bert Berns-produced "If I Would Marry You", a duet with Jimmy Radcliffe, which Terrell co-composed.
 Following this relative failure, Terrell announced a semi-retirement from the music business.
 Terrell enrolled in the University of Pennsylvania, where she majored in pre-med, staying at the school for two years.
 In the middle of this, Terrell was asked by Jerry Butler to sing with him in a series of shows in nightclubs.
 After Butler arranged to assure Terrell that she could continue her schooling, she began touring with Butler.
 In April 1965, during a performance at the Twenty Grand Club in Detroit, she was spotted by Motown CEO Berry Gordy, who promised to sign her to Motown.

 Terrell agreed and signed with Motown on April 29, 1965, her 20th birthday.
 "I Can't Believe You Love Me" became Terrell's first R&B top 40 single, followed almost immediately by "Come On and See Me".
-In 1966, Terrell recorded two future classics, Stevie Wonder's "All I Do (Is Think About You)" and The Isley Brothers' "This Old Heart of Mine (Is Weak for You)".
-After the release of her first single on Motown, Terrell joined the Motortown Revue opening for the Temptations.
+In 1966, Terrell recorded the original versions of two future classics, Stevie Wonder's "All I Do (Is Think About You)" and The Isley Brothers' "This Old Heart of Mine (Is Weak for You)".
+After the release of her first single on Motown, Terrell joined the Motortown Revue opening for the Temptations and, later Smokey Robinson and the Miracles.